 THE DEEP, DEEP PUDDLE by Mary Jessie Parker

 Young puddle jumpers will delight in this silly Seuss-like fantasy about a puddle that keeps on growing.
 How deep can it get?
 So deep that soon enough, glub glub glub, the entire city sinks out of sight, only to reappear later with everything in disarray.

 by Felicia Sanzari Chernesky

 Time for a field trip to the farm to see chicks hatch--and discover opposites too!
 It's still a little cold and wet outside, but it's warm and dry inside the barn where the eggs are waiting.
-You'll find things that are big and little, short and tall, from beginning to end of this springtime story.

 THE FEELINGS BOOKS by Todd Park

 Targeted to young children first beginning to read, this book will inspire kids to discuss their multitude of feelings in a kid-friendly, accessible format, told through Parr's trademark bold, bright colors and silly scenes.